karlosos/ZUTBeamer/README.md

 ## Known bugs 🐛

-If you fund something please add a ticket [here](https://github.com/karlosos/ZUTBeamer/issues).
+If you found something please add a ticket [here](https://github.com/karlosos/ZUTBeamer/issues).

 ## My other templates